fahlmant/blog/content/posts/aws-tagging-gotcha.md

 ]
 ```

-The effect here should be that deleting a tag with the key "foo" should be allowed on any subnet.
+The effect here should be that deleting a tag with the key "foo", and only that tag, should be allowed on any subnet.

 And the following works as expected: